arizonaCameraLab/ASDP_Render_Module/README.md

 ## Credits

 Portions of this software are copyright (c) 2025 The FreeType Project (https://freetype.org).
-All rights reserved.
+Used under the terms of the MIT License.